moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 Most of them could be found in the C++ headers, which are distributed with in the `CommunityResources` folder in the installation directory of the game.

 This documentation tries to use the original Unreal/Satisfactory type names as closely as possible.
-There is a documentation of most basic types at the end of this document, see [Common Types](#common-types).
+The structure off all types and objects used in this document is referenced at the end, see [Type and Object Reference](#type-and-object-reference).

 All binary data is encoded little-endian in the save.